Summary Sales Report Overview

 Figure 2.1.1

-Misc Tender: This column represents the value of store coupons utilized during the payment.
+- Misc Tender: This column represents the value of store coupons used during the payment.

 2.1.1 Department Groups Selection